w1991668899/blog/go/context.md

 	"time"
 )

-// A Context carries a deadline, a cancellation signal, and other values across
+// A Context carries a *deadline*, a cancellation signal, and other values across
 // API boundaries.
 //
-// Context's methods may be called by multiple goroutines simultaneously. type Context interface {
+// Context's methods may be called by multiple goroutines simultaneously.
+// 方法可以被并发调用
+type Context interface {
 	// Deadline returns the time when work done on behalf of this context
 	// should be canceled.
 Deadline returns ok==false when no deadline is